The liver is the largest solid organ and the largest gland in the human body. It carries out over 500 essential tasks.

-Classed as part of the digestive system, the liver's roles include detoxification, protein synthesis and the production of chemicals necessary for digestion.1
+Classed as part of the digestive system, the roles of the liver include detoxification, protein synthesis, and the production of chemicals that help digest food.

-This article will cover the main roles of the liver, how the liver regenerates, what happens when the liver does not function correctly and how to keep the liver healthy.
+This MNT Knowledge Center article will cover the main roles of the liver, how the liver regenerates, what happens when the liver does not function correctly, and how to keep the liver healthy.

 Fast facts on the liver